linear-b/gitstream/docs/gitlab-installation.md

 # How to Setup gitStream with GitLab

-Prerequisites:
+!!! info "Prerequisites"

     1. GitLab cloud
-2. GitLab runner v15 or higher
+    1. GitLab runner v15 or higher
+    1. Install the gitStream app to your [GitLab organization](https://api.gitstream.cm/auth/grant/gitlab){ .md-button }.

 !!! tip

-	Automation rules by gitStream are executed on behalf of the user account used to install it.
-We recommend to continue with a new dedicated account (e.g. `gitstream-cm`) in GitLab and install gitStream app with it.
-The service account has to have `Maintainer` role.
+	gitStream automation rules are executed on behalf of the user account used to install it, and this account must have the `Maintainer` role.
+We recommend creating a new dedicated account (e.g. `gitstream-cm`) in GitLab to install the gitStream app.

 ## Setup